 - Landscape painter, Thomas Moran, made this note in his diary on August 29, 1879 as he approached the Tetons for the very first time.

-Many people who are unfamiliar, or are making their very first visit to Grand Teton National Park, want to know what the best day hikes are in order to maximize your time in the park.
+For those of you who are unfamiliar with, or are making your very first visit to Grand Teton National Park, you'll probably want to know what the best day hikes are in order to maximize your time in the park.
 Based on many years of hiking throughout the park we've developed a list of our personal favorite top ten hikes in Grand Teton National Park.
-Veteran and new visitors alike can use this tool as a starting point in trying to decide where you want to hike during your visit.
+Veteran and new visitors alike can use this tool as a starting point in trying to decide where to hike during your upcoming visit.

 Static Peak Divide - Cascade Canyon gets all the accolades whenever outdoor media types discuss hiking in the Grand Tetons.
 However, in my humble opinion, the pundits simply haven't done their homework.
 I'll admit this is an extremely tough hike, but the alpine scenery is simply epic, easily making this number one on my list of the top 10 hikes in Grand Teton National Park.

 Lake Solitude - This hike just about has it all: a beautiful subalpine lake, stunning mountain scenery, wildlife, wildflowers, and the largest waterfall in the park.
 Although this is another tough hike, it does provide hikers with the opportunity to explore more of the stunning scenery in the Cascade Canyon area.

 String Lake Loop - If you're looking for a hike that offers outstanding scenery, but isn't quite so physically demanding, the loop around String Lake is the perfect choice.
 I highly recommend starting this hike early in the morning to see the Grand Tetons reflecting in the water.